Soul II Soul: 1998–2006: Disbandment and aftermath

-In 1997, Daddae teamed up with Joey Jay and Norman Jay to produce the roots reggae dub reggae album "I n I Deal With Roots" under the collective moniker, The Truth, which was successful with Jah Shaka followers.
+In 1997, Daddae teamed up with Joey Jay and Norman Jay to produce the roots reggae dub reggae album "I n I Deal With Roots" under the collective appellation, The Truth, which was successful with Jah Shaka followers.
 The album reworked drum and bass structures and production techniques from King Tubby, Prince Alla,Yabby You, Big Youth's iconic Screaming Target album, as well as sampling bass lines from The Palmer Brothers Step it Out of Babylon In 1998, the group officially disbanded with each member pursuing solo careers.
 Following their disbandment, several members including Wilson-James, Mazelle, Lamya, and Kelly would release solo albums which would each garner success, respectively.
 Marcia Lewis and Kym Mazelle would also go on to become educators.
 In 1999, Kelly released her self-titled debut album, which spawned the number-one Dance chart single "Skin".
 The group often reunited and performed for a few selected dates over the course of their hiatus.

 In March 2002, Doreen Waddell, who had been living in Hove following her departure, died at 36 after being hit by three cars while she was fleeing from a shoplifting incident.
 In July 2002, Lamya released her solo debut album Learning from Falling, which spawned the number-one Dance chart single "Empires (Bring Me Men)".